aleksrutins/ratatouille/README.md

 ## Usage

 To use Ratatouille in your program, #include `<ratatouille/pipe.h>` and `<ratatouille/curry.h>`. this will include the Ratatouille::Pipe and Ratatouille::Curry namespaces.
+If you are using clang++ to compile your program, be sure to use the `-std=c++14` option, because otherwise it will error with something like "inferred return types are a feature of C++14".

 ## The Library